Skip to main content

 The live canon name paired with the starting Nexus anchor chain in early-act docs.
 Canon surface prefers Nexus/Wardheart wording over older support-doc terms.
 (See lore exposure: lh-game1-world-hooks.md — Wardheart definition row)

 The smallest strategic land unit the player scouts, claims, designates, and acts in.
-A Location contains generated facts plus discovered features and sites.
+A Territory contains generated facts plus discovered features and sites.

 Site

-First-class location content that becomes meaningful once discovered, entered, or developed.
+First-class place content inside a Territory that becomes meaningful once discovered, entered, or developed.
 Dungeons are a site family rather than a separate top-level world model.

 Objective Language